-When Regulation F takes effect on November 29, 2021, debt collectors and creditors will have to change the way they do business.
+Regulation F took effect on November 29, 2021, and debt collectors and creditors have to change the way they do business.
 If you have delinquent accounts or accounts in collections these changes could affect you.

 Congress passed the Fair Debt Collection Practices Act (FDCPA) in 1977.
 It has governed the debt collection industry ever since.
 Regulation F is the first serious update to the FDCPA, and it will have a significant impact on the way American debt collectors work.

 The debt collection industry is talking about Regulation F. The personal finance community is not.
 That needs to change.
 Debtors need to know what the new rules mean and understand the impact they will have.